BartoszBrodowski/dish-form/README.md

 ## Why TailwindCSS?

 I am very familiar with TailwindCSS.
 I absolutely love the workflow that it allows.
 The predefined styles like colors and shadows as well as shortened styling names make it an easy choice.
-It is also very easy to customize and extend.
+It is also very easy to customize and extend as well as to create responsive designs with it.
 It also uses PurgeCSS which deletes unused CSS styling when building the project, which makes the bundle size smaller.

 ## Why Vite?